ashwathps/restauranttablemanager/Readme.md

 A API service built with Node.js to manage the front of house for a restaurant that allows managers to assign tables to waiters (and to see an overall view of assignment), and allows waiters to view their table assignments.

+### Design
+#### Client - Server model
+The service should be seen as a API gateway server with the browser as the client to consume the resource.
+The API Spec section defines the APIs.
+#### Data
+* The data for the API is driven by a `tableManager` which is the source of truth for all **active** waiter assignments for the restaurant.
+* The data is stored as JSON documents (a NoSQL store) using lokijs for the scope of this program.
+This can be easily replaced with MongoDB or Azure DocumentDB.
+* Inventory (restaurants, managers, waiters) is stored in their respective collections.
+* All CRUD operations are stateless, self contained with all the required information for successfully assign waiters to appropriate table to the right restaurant.
+#### Authorization
+* The service uses ***koa route middlewares*** to check if a manager is authorized to assign waiters to tables, driven by the inventory.
+Operations on the inventory must be treated as admin operations (not the scope of this program).

 ### Assumptions
 The assumptions are only limited to the initial data set and for DB bootstrap, the API operation itself is not limited by these assumptions.